 An annuity is a contract between you, the purchaser or owner, and an insurance company, the annuity issuer.
 In its simplest form, you pay money to an annuity issuer, and the issuer pays out the principal and earnings back to you or to a named beneficiary.
 Life insurance companies first developed annuities to provide income to individuals during their retirement years.

-One of the attractive aspects of an annuity is that its earnings are tax deferred until you begin to receive payments back from the annuity issuer.
+Annuities are either qualified or nonqualified.
+Qualified annuities are used in connection with tax-advantaged retirement plans, such as 401(k) plans, Section 403(b) retirement plans (TSAs), or IRAs.
+Qualified annuities are subject to the contribution, withdrawal, and tax rules that apply to tax-advantaged retirement plans.
+One of the attractive aspects of a nonqualified annuity is that its earnings are tax deferred until you begin to receive payments back from the annuity issuer.
 In this respect, an annuity is similar to a qualified retirement plan.
 Over a long period of time, your investment in an annuity can grow substantially larger than if you had invested money in a comparable taxable investment.
-Like a qualified retirement plan, a 10 percent tax penalty may be imposed if you begin withdrawals from an annuity before age 59 1/2.
-Unlike a qualified retirement plan, contributions to an annuity are not tax deductible, and taxes are paid only on the earnings when distributed.
+Like a qualified retirement plan, a 10 percent tax penalty on the taxable portion of the distribution may be imposed if you begin withdrawals from an annuity before age 59½.
+Unlike a qualified retirement plan, contributions to a nonqualified annuity are not tax deductible, and taxes are paid only on the earnings when distributed.

 Four Parties to an Annuity Contract